 The next step is to find a sponsor.
 A sponsor is a person, group, or organization that takes responsibility for ensuring that you are getting opportunities to learn all of the skills required for you to complete your apprenticeship in accordance with the Ontario College of Trades and Apprenticeship Act, 2009.
 Most often, a sponsor will be your direct employer, but they do not have to be as long as they are able to meet their responsibilities as a sponsor.

-After you find a sponsor, you’ll have to sign a Registered Training Agreement with the Ministry of Training, Colleges and Universities and your sponsor that outlines your responsibilities as an apprentice and the responsibilities of your sponsor.
+After you find a sponsor, you’ll have to sign a Registered Training Agreement with the Ministry of Advanced Education and Skills Development and your sponsor that outlines your responsibilities as an apprentice and the responsibilities of your sponsor.

 Once you’ve signed your Registered Training Agreement, you officially become a registered apprentice.
 At this point, you’ll have 90 days to register as a member of the Ontario College of Trades.
 To do this, you need to send a member application form with your annual membership fee of $60+HST ($67.80) to the Ontario College of Trades.

 The total cost for doing an apprenticeship is around $2,000.
 Here is a breakdown of the fees you will have to pay: